What Is Albinism?

 Albinism isn’t curable.
 The focus of treatment is to manage your symptoms or related conditions.

 Surgery or glasses.
 They may correct strabismus, or crossed eyes, that often comes with albinism.
 This is when your eyes aren’t lined up or point in different directions.

 Medication.
 Researchers have tested drugs on people with albinism to help boost pigments in hair and skin and to improve vision.
-A small pilot study showed that the drug nitisinone may help raise the level of melanin to slightly darken hair and skin.
+A small pilot study showed that the drugs l-dihydroxyphenylalanine and nitisinone may help raise the level of melanin to slightly darken hair and skin.
 But it found no effect on vision.

 A few other simple steps can help you avoid or ease many common problems linked to albinism.

 - Get checked for skin cancer every 6-12 months.